Magnetic catalysis in weakly interacting hyperbolic Dirac materials: Introduction

-Negatively curved hyperbolic quantum crystals, in this respect opens a new direction.
-Throughout we characterize two-dimensional hyperbolic (and Euclidean) lattices, realized by repeated arrangements of polygons with $p$ arms of equal length ($p$-gon), each vertex of which is accompanied by $q$ equidistant nearest-neighbor (NN) sites, by a pair of integers $(p,q)$ (Schl\"afli symbol).
+Negatively curved hyperbolic quantum crystals, in this respect open a new direction.
+Throughout we characterize two-dimensional Euclidean and hyperbolic lattices, realized by repeated arrangements of polygons with $p$ arms of equal length ($p$-gons), each vertex of which is accompanied by $q$ equidistant nearest-neighbor (NN) sites, by a pair of integers $(p,q)$ (the Schl\"afli symbol).
 Then, a honeycomb [square] lattice is denoted by $(6,3)$ [$(4,4)$].
-The geometric diversity of the hyperbolic lattices, stemming from the inequality $(p-2)(q-2)>4$, gives rise to a variety of electronic band structures, captured by simple NN tight-binding model for free fermions~\cite{KollarFitzpatrick2019, MaciejkoRayanSciAdv2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022, hyperbolicDiracRoy2023}.
-In particular, a family of hyperbolic lattices with $q=3$ harbors emergent massless Dirac fermions near the half-filling, when $p/2$ is an odd integer~\cite{hyperbolicDiracRoy2023}, hereafter named hyperbolic Dirac materials (HDMs).
-All hyperbolic lattices with odd $p/2$ is bipartite in nature, as then the NN sites belong to two sublattices, $A$ and $B$ (say).
-See Fig.~\ref{fig:Pierls}.
+The geometric diversity of hyperbolic lattices, stemming from the inequality $(p-2)(q-2)>4$, gives rise to a variety of electronic band structures, captured by a simple NN tight-binding model for free fermions~\cite{KollarFitzpatrick2019, MaciejkoRayanSciAdv2021, BoettcherGorshkovPhysRevB2022, ChengSerafinPhysRevLett2022, MaciejkoRayan2022, AttarBoettcherPhysRevE2022, BzdusekMaciejkoPhysRevB2022, KienzleRayan2022, hyperbolicDiracRoy2023}.
+In particular, a family of hyperbolic lattices with $q=3$ harbors emergent massless Dirac fermions near the half-filling, when $p/2$ is an odd integer~\cite{hyperbolicDiracRoy2023}, hereafter called hyperbolic Dirac materials (HDMs).
+All hyperbolic lattices with odd $p/2$ are bipartite in nature, as then the NN sites belong to two sublattices, say, $A$ and $B$ (see Fig.~\ref{fig:Pierls}).